MicrosoftDocs/azure-aks-docs/articles/aks/app-routing-nginx-configuration.md

 #### Control the default ingress controller configuration when creating the cluster

 To enable application routing on a new cluster, use the [`az aks create`][az-aks-create] command, specifying the `--enable-app-routing` and the `--app-routing-default-nginx-controller` flags.
-You need to set the `<DefaultIngressControllerType>` to one of the configuration options.
+You need to set the `<DefaultIngressControllerType>` to one of the configuration options described earlier.

 ```azurecli-interactive
 az aks create \